-This mass appraisal assignment includes all the commercially classed real property which falls within the responsibility of the commercial valuation appraisers of EPCAD and is located within the boundaries of this taxing jurisdiction.
+This mass appraisal assignment includes all the commercially classed real property which falls within the responsibility of the commercial valuation appraisers of EPCAD and is located within the boundaries of El Paso County.
 The commercial appraisers are responsible for developing equal and uniform market values for commercial real and vacant property accounts.
-There are approximately 16,314 such accounts in El Paso County.
+There are approximately 16,527 such accounts in El Paso County.